bitrix24/b24restdocs/api-reference/calendar/calendar-section-add.md

 >
 > Who can execute the method: any user

 The method `calendar.section.add` adds a new calendar.
-Here and further, the section will be referred to as "calendar".
+Here and further, section will be referred to as "calendar".

 {% note info %}

-Currently, the method adds a new calendar only for the user executing the calendar.section.add method.
+Currently, the method adds a new calendar only for the user from whom the method calendar.section.add is executed.
 This limitation will be lifted in the future.

 {% endnote %}